Location: Northeastern British Columbia between Dawson Creek and

 the morning when the dew is still on the grass, your feet are going to

 1. We are driving South on Highway 52 between Dawson

 Creek and Tumbler Ridge.
 A sign shows where to park for the Tepee Falls

 Highway 52 British Columbia Canada

 2. Here is that small parking area.

 Tepee Falls Parking Area at Highway 52

-3. Information stand at the parking area shows the map
+3. An information board at the parking area shows the map

 of the trail.